kiat/CPPProjectTemplate/README.md

 You can always use the shared_ptr that you defined like "AutoPtr".

 If there is a real need to use c++ raw pointers you can access it as well.

+4. **Keep the project structure.**
+Each component should be in a separate folder and separate namespace.

+5. **Include headers without hardcoded path like  "../.../../"**

+Do not include the headers with the hard path on the project structure because you may want to move the header files later.
+Header files should be included without directory structure.
+See the project.
+We can include the headers from each folder and each headers directory in the CMakeList file.

 # Check Memory Leaks